SGAC is currently looking for two more people to represent Chile as National Points of Contact. Click here to find out more.

 Young Space Activities Overview in Chile

-- Scholarship for MSc (to be open later during the yeaar) and PhD (open) abroad.
+- • Scholarship for MSc and PhD abroad.
 Application form, applications dates and other details at http://www.becaschile.cl/.

 Interesting Web Links for the Young Generation in Chile

-- Angelicum GLxP, is one of the only two Latin American teams currently involved in the Google Lunar x-Prize, that plans to put a rover on the Moon before 2015, it comprises a cooperation between Academia and Industry.
+- Angelicum GLxP, is one of the only two Latin American teams currently involved in the Google Lunar x-Prize, that plans to put a rover on the Moon, it comprises a cooperation between Academia and Industry.

 - Aerospace Engineering at University of Concepción.
-It is the only university in the country that gives the major in Aerospace.
+It is the only university in the country that gives the major in Aerospace Engineering.

 - Actualidad Espacial, a free-lance website that provides with information on the ongoing Aerospace and Astronomical activities .